 See the Supplement tables in Section E5 for details on all scenario analyses.
-For the \$150,000 annual cap on offsets analysis, using the placeholder prices mentioned above, in model 1, etranacogene dezaparvovec was found to have a cost-effectiveness of \$1.8 million per QALY.
+For the \$150,000 annual cap on offsets analysis, using either the list price (if available) or placeholder price mentioned above, in model 1, etranacogene dezaparvovec was found to have an incremental cost-effectiveness ratio of \$997,000 per QALY.
 Similarly, for the \$150,000 annual cap on offsets analysis, in model 2, valoctocogene roxaparvovec was found to have a cost-effectiveness of \$5.3 million per QALY.